Justintime50/glass/README.md

 $ docker-compose up -d
 ```

-4) Migrate and create the database
+4) Migrate and create the database (do so inside the Docker container)
 ```
 $ php artisan migrate
 ```